oracle-livelabs/oml/oml-fun-on-adb/get-started-livelabs/get-started-livelabs.md

-# Get started with Oracle Cloud Free Tier Setup
+# Provision an Autonomous Data Warehouse with OML users

 ## Introduction

-This lab walks you through the steps to set up your Oracle Cloud Free Tier environment that includes provisioning an Oracle Autonomous Database, and signing into Oracle Machine Learning user interface.
+This lab walks to the steps of provisioning an Oracle Autonomous Database, creating an OML-enabled user and signing into Oracle Machine Learning user interface..

 Estimated Time: 15 minutes